ibm-cloud-docs/vpc/about-contract.md

    ```
    {: pre}

-4. Use the following command to create a random password (the contract is encrypted via symmetric AES  with a random PASSWORD):
+4. Use the following command to create a random password (the contract is encrypted through symmetric AES  with a random PASSWORD):
    ```yaml
    PASSWORD="$(openssl rand 32 | base64 -w0)"
    ```